This article will cover what is pump-priming, what are self prime pump and how to do pump priming.

 As you can see in the above figure, suction is above the pump.
 Steps for priming the pump are described below

 - Firstly open the vent line present in the pump or discharge valve on the pump.

 - Now slowly open the suction valve of the pump.
 This will allows liquid from the tank to enter the pump.
 Keep it open until liquid comes out of the vent line.

 - As the liquid comes out of the vent line, it indicates that the air present in the pump is replaced with the liquid.
 Close the vent valve.

 - Now the priming procedure is completed, you can start the pump.

-Note – Big pumps that are used in industries come with vent line as it is not possible to check if liquid comes out from discharge valve or not but the pump installed at home i.e. pump to transfer water from underground tank to tank at top (water pump) as pump discharge is easily visible, doesn’t have vent valve.
+Note – Big pumps that are used in industries come with vent lines as it is not possible to check if liquid comes out from the discharge valve or not but the pump installed at home i.e. pump to transfer water from the underground tank to tank at top (water pump) as pump discharge is easily visible, doesn’t have vent valve.

 Don’t forget to check Types Of Chemical Reactors used in chemical industries.

 Case 2 – Suction below the pump

 If the liquid from the pit or the tank is installed at the ground and the pump is installed above the tank surface, this falls under suction below the pump as the pump had to draw liquid below its level.
 In these types of pumps, a foot valve is installed in the bottom which will help in priming (Discussed in priming by installing foot valve section) and the external line is provided at the discharge of the pump by which we use it to prime it.
 Detailed steps of are described below.